Student Workshops for 2026

 Fats are a major component of some of our favorite foods, from bacon, to ice cream, French fries, and potato chips, but that is not all that fats are or do.
 This workshop delves into the amazing world of unique roles that they play in our bodies.
 Fats help keep animals warm in the winter, hold your body's cells together, keep you from turning into a mummy, and so much more.
 Join us to learn how they do it!

-3. Exploring Math: Patterns and Puzzles
+4. Exploring Math: Patterns and Puzzles

 Do you know how to win games every time?
 Or how to calculate and maximize your chances of winning a game?
 Or what happens when you can teleport across the board while playing tic-tac-toe?
 We will explore these ideas using twists on common games, trying to introduce notions of strategy and mathematical analysis.

-10. Somebody Call the Plant Doctor
+6. Someone Call the Plant Doctor!

 Biology: Plant Pathology